 I like to print my own cards on white cardstock.
 If you don’t mind using the same cards multiple times, you can even laminate them with clear contact paper or a small laminator (they’re less expensive than you’d expect).

 I created a template in Word for the cards and just add images (for younger kids) and words.
 Feel free to download the Printable Forehead Game Cards and template for your personal use.
-Just click the image below to access the file.
+Just fill in the form below to access the file.

 More Cards for the Forehead Game